 All you must do is simply as for a student discount.

-Students from the EU and the European economic region countries should have the E 128 FORM, the E 111 FORM or a valid E-CARD.
+Students from the EU and the European economic region countries should have the E 128 FORM, the E 111 FORM or a valid EHIC.
 Each student should contact his/hers authorized insurance agency and ask for the above mentioned forms.
+DETAILS HERE.